ChrisPenner/ChrisPenner.github.io/site/drafts/lens-regex.md

 ---
 title: "Optics \& Regex: Greater than the sum of their parts"
 author: Chris Penner
-date: Sep 8, 2019
+date: Sep 20, 2019
 tags: [haskell]
 description: Optics \& regex: greater than the sum of their parts.
 ---

+The library presented in this post is one of many steps towards getting everyone interested in the amazing world of Optics!
+If you're at all interested in learning they're ins & outs; check out the comprehensive book I'm writing on the topic: [Optics By Example](https://opticsbyexample.com)

+---

 Regardless of the programming language, regular expressions have always been a core tool in the programmer's toolbox.
 Though some have a distaste for their difficult to maintain nature, they're an adaptable quick'n'dirty way to get things done.

-As much love as I have for Regex, they've become an incredibly hacky thing; they support a lot of options and a lot of different behaviours, so the interfaces to regular expressions in all languages tends to leave a bit to be desired.
+As much love as I have for Regular Expressions, they've become an incredibly hacky thing; they support a lot of options and a lot of different behaviours, so the interfaces to regular expressions in all languages tends to leave a bit to be desired.

 # The Status Quo